openBackhaul/lldp/README.md

 - to be provided

 ### Publication
-- Backward compatible extention of release published as a part of ONF TR-532 v2.0
+- Published as a part of ONF TR-532 v2.0

 ### Model Classification
 - Ready for Live Network